JensKnipper/personal-blog/_posts/2020-05-01-traefik-http-to-https-redirect.md

 All the code may be executed locally by simply running the command `docker-compose up`.

 ## Per Domain HTTP to HTTPS redirect
+It is also possible to have per domain redirects and activate redirects only for certain services.
+On all other services the redirect will be disabled.
 The Traefik configuration becomes a little simpler as there is no need to redirect anymore.
 At the same time configuration of containers redirecting to HTTPS becomes a little more complex.

 ### Traefik configuration